 In Sedona we of Global Community Communications Alliance (Global Community) started and cultivated our first organic garden, with prime topsoil we had created.
 For more than fifteen years an organic garden of vegetables and fruit trees flourished in a desert of clay-like dirt and rock.
 We continuously learned about and then practiced growing food sustainably, eventually evolving into implementing the principles of regenerative permaculture.

-I teach that sustainability is first a consciousness, which is the main theme in a book I wrote, called Living Through The Tribulation — How To Survive By Starting Subcultures.
+I teach that sustainability is first a consciousness, which is the main theme in a book I wrote, called Who’s Afraid Of The Big Bad Wolf? — A Handbook On How To Defeat The 1% .
 I believe we need to get back to family values and small community gardens—whether in urban neighborhoods or in rural small towns—rather than eating foods produced by industrial agriculture, which are full of toxic chemicals from fertilizers and pesticides.
 I encourage people to buy locally as much as possible, supporting their local farmers and businesses, and protecting their children’s health from food that is shipped sometimes thousands of miles to their tables.